backend2lab/backend2lab/server/src/modules/module-8/exercise/README.md

-# Module 8 Exercise: Authentication & Authorization API Server
+# Module 8 Exercise: User Data Storage API

 ## Objective
-Build a complete Express.js API server with user registration, login, and protected routes to demonstrate authentication and authorization flow.
+Create a REST API with data persistence using JSON files, demonstrating the transition from in-memory to persistent storage through HTTP endpoints.

 ## What You'll Build
-A full authentication API that includes:
+A complete REST API that:
-- User registration endpoint
-- User login endpoint
-- Protected routes that require authentication
-- JWT token-based authentication
-- Password hashing with bcrypt
+- Saves user data to a JSON file
+- Loads user data from the JSON file
+- Handles missing files gracefully
+- Provides full CRUD operations via HTTP endpoints

 ## Setup Instructions